1. Radar Heathrow CTR – Commercials Vectored Away

 When the sequence starts, the purple 0013 squawk is obvious, the pilot is climbing.
 At the time it shows ’38’, i.e. the aircraft has reached 3800′.
 Unfortunately the sector of CTA shown here around the Henton NDB has a base of 3500′.
 (NB: the text on the radar replay says this is the Luton CTR, it isn’t, it’s the Luton CTA so traffic is allowed underneath it in Class G.)

 Without the ‘Mode C’, the infringement would not have been noticed as the controller and CAIT would have deemed the aircraft to be below the CTA, and an airprox or worse could result.
 Without Mode C, if the aircraft had been spotted visually by a commercial and reported, the deliberate non-use of ‘Mode C’ when it was available could influence whether the pilot ended up in court or not, as it would appear that the airmanship was lacking.
 But, so much for ‘ifs’, this pilot was using Mode C, and as you’ll see, through CAIT instantly highlighting the problem, and the ‘listening squawk’ showing the controller that the pilot is quietly monitoring the frequency, it’s all sorted out in what?
 About 30 seconds?
 No danger, no fuss.
-Nowadays, as we need to understand the detail behind infringements, the pilot would be asked to volunteet to fill in a standard survey format, which of course leads to the sort of analysis over time that appears on the ‘Statistics’ page here.
+Nowadays, as we need to understand the detail behind infringements, the pilot would be asked to voluntarily to fill in a standard survey, which of course leads to the sort of analysis included in Causal Factor Analysis of Airspace Infringements 2017.

 Now click here to see the radar replay: CAIT and A Listening Squawk Save the Day (1 MB)